davidalber/jupyterhub-aws/playbooks/README.md

    expiring.

-   The `letsencrypt_domain` value is the domain that you have configured to point to the JupyterHub instance.
+   The `letsencrypt_domain` value is the domain that you have configured to point to the JupyterHub instance (i.e., the same domain you put in the inventory file).

 ## Executing the Set Up